Let’s Share the Good News

 Who It Is For

-Add your brick to the Great Wall: Experience-based Advice for China from Expats has been written for anyone who is willing to discover Chinese culture, cuisine and traditions in a different way: not as a regular tourist, but as an expat.
+Work, Live and Travel in China has been written for anyone who is willing to discover Chinese culture, cuisine and traditions in a different way: not as a regular tourist, but as an expat.
 Nowadays, working and teaching in China is available to anyone with a good grasp of English: whether you are a native speaker or a near-native speaker.
 Foreign teachers are always in demand and more often than not, as long as you are foreigner you can get a job.

 The main groups of people employed as English teachers in China are: